working-group-two/engineering-blog/pages/blog/_posts/2022-01-11-the-spec-behind-the-specs.md

 when you want to look up different parts without fully reading it.

-In Working Group Two we use this language for some specific telco messages (such as SIGTRAN layers TCAP/MAP/CAP, as well as S1AP, N1AP and probably some more).
+In Working Group Two we use this language for some specific telco messages (such as SIGTRAN layers TCAP/MAP/CAP, as well as S1AP, NGAP and probably some more).
 They are defined directly in some of the telecom specifications, and because of that it is possible to use them to send messages between different telecom cores.